-Sustainable, Equitable Access to and Utilization of Essential Nutrition Services
+Sustainable, Equitable Access to and Utilisation of Essential Nutrition Services

 Description

-By 2030, the Government of Yemen, represented by the Ministry of Public Health and Population, is committed to improving sustainable and equitable access to and utilization of Essential Nutrition Services (ENS) by integrating nutrition services into routine healthcare visits.
+By 2030, the government of Yemen, represented by the Ministry of Public Health and Population, is committed to improving sustainable and equitable access to and utilisation of essential nutrition services by integrating nutrition services into routine healthcare visits.
 Key targets include:

-- Postnatal Care (PNC): Increasing the percentage of mothers receiving a postnatal check-up within the first week after delivery and counseling on infant feeding practices from 39% to 60%.
+• Postnatal care: Increasing the percentage of mothers receiving a postnatal check-up within the first week after delivery and counselling on infant feeding practices from 39% to 60%.

-- Full Immunization Coverage: Raising the percentage of women of reproductive age receiving recommended vaccinations from 81% to 100%.
+• Full immunisation coverage: Raising the percentage of women of reproductive age receiving recommended vaccinations from 81% to 100%.

 GNR assessment